NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Methodology

-The first scheme penalizes the network for assigning the Michel label to nodes whose deposited energy exceeds the expected range for Michel electrons, as observed in the dataset.
-Since hits in our dataset do not measure the deposited energy directly, we used one of their features as a proxy, i.e. the waveform integral ($Integral$).
 Figure~\ref{fig:kde} shows the distribution of Michel electron hit integral vs. deposited energy; as expected, they are approximately linearly related, with the slope of the fitted black line encoding this relationship.
 This allowed us to estimate the deposited energy from the $Integral$ hit feature and apply the regularization.
 This regularization is expressed as a penalty term to the loss function:

 where $c_1$ is the regularization weight, $E$ is the node's predicted deposited energy, and $E_{cut}$ is a hyperparameter defining the energy threshold beyond which the penalty is applied.
 The value of $E_{cut}$ was chosen based on the distribution in Figure~\ref{fig:kde}, and we tested a range of values between 90 and 160 MeV.
 This loss term was evaluated whenever the semantic decoder produced its predictions.
 If Michel electrons were present in the event, their deposited energies were computed, and Eq.~\ref{eqn:reg} was applied.